suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 implement and optional to use.
 When used, it reduces the risk of a battery exhaustion attack against the IoT device.

-# Ciphers without Integrity Protection for Firmware Encryption
+# Firmware Updates on IoT Devices with Flash Memory.

 Flash memory on microcontrollers is a type of non-volatile memory that erases data in units called blocks, pages or sectors and re-writes data at byte level